 Straight and simple, the Alexander Skarsgård of couches

 We were going to go with a Ben Affleck comparison, but we couldn’t decide who we’d rather sit on.
 This couch, on the other hand, is an easy choice.
-The clean lines and neutral shades will fit perfectly into your living room’s new vibe.
+The clean lines and neutral shade will fit perfectly into your living room’s new vibe.
 (Warning: You may start explaining hygge to strangers.)

 For those who prefer a darker wood option, this Akana nightstand from Scandinavian Designs is a handsome pick.
 Fill it with luxury condoms, or your CPAP machine, or your weed stuff, or whatever gear you’d rather sequester to the confines of your bedroom.
 We’re not peeking.

 It’s time to take down the crooked matrix of thumbtacked Polaroids you’ve had since the ol’ twin XL days, and finally invest in some wall art.
 (They don’t have to be expensive to look expensive, by the way.)
 Hang a duo of terracotta-inspired prints, or these minimalist brushstrokes from Society6.

-If your mattress is still on the floor, we can’t help you.
-(Actually, we can.)
 This sturdy and subtle bed frame is what Japandi is all about.
 And, on the off chance Japandi becomes cheug in a few years (it won’t), it’s versatile enough to meld into any mid-century motif.